Minterest vs. Morpho

 - Morpho improves capital efficiency by matching lenders and borrowers, but it does not provide extra incentives like Minterest.
 While it optimises rates, users miss out on direct fees-sharing benefits.

-Interest Rates & Borrowing Costs: Minterest Leads in Rewards
+Interest Rates & Borrowing Costs: Minterest Excels in Rewards

 For any DeFi lending protocol, interest rates determine the platform’s attractiveness for depositors and borrowers.
 Lower borrowing costs and higher supply rates create better incentives for participation.

-Minterest outperforms Morpho in APY rewards by offering high annual percentage yields (APY) through MINTY token emissions, NFT boosts, staking, and loyalty incentives.
+Minterest offers high rewards through a variety of mechanisms, including MINTY token emissions, NFT boosts, staking, and loyalty incentives.

 Morpho, while efficient, does not match Minterest’s rewarding incentives and direct protocol fee redistribution.